• Appointments

 • Shift Your Metrics

-Focus on results that reflect system-wide health such as employee net promoter scores or value-added time rather than volume-based metrics.
+Start focusing on results that reflect the health of the whole system.
+Think about employee net promoter scores or the ratio of value-added time to admin, rather than simple volume-based metrics.

 • Hire with Systems in Mind